 Burial insurance with no waiting period will have immediate coverage, and your life insurance payout will be the same throughout the policy’s life.
 Your premium will not increase for life.
 Your beneficiaries will receive 100% of your death benefit payout whenever you pass away.

 We work with companies that do not have a build chart and are very lenient in underwriting.
 You can easily qualify for a level-death benefit plan if you are generally healthy and have no mobility issues or daily living activities.
-It has first-day coverage without a waiting period, and at the lowest rate the company can offer.
+It has first-day coverage without a waiting period, and at the lowest rate, the company can offer.

 GUARANTEED ISSUE BURIAL INSURANCE

 Guaranteed issue life insurance policies are best for morbidly obese applicants with mobility problems.
 Those who need help with the activities of daily living such as eating, bathing, dressing, toileting, transferring, and continence.
 If you are obese or underweight with a severe medical condition, this is the only plan.